aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 Before you proceed you need to set up your quicksight account and user.
 This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/stacks/stack-quicksight/documentation/README.md).

-To deploy this stack uncomment the code at [CLQS Top Level Stack](lib/carbonlake-qs-stack.ts) `line 98` and redeploy the application by running `cdk deploy --all`
+To deploy this stack navigate to `cdk.context.json` and change `deployQuicksightStack` value to `true` and redeploy the application by running `cdk deploy --all`

 ### Optional B/ Manually enable & set up Forecast stack

 The forecast stack includes a pre-built sagemaker notebook instance running an `.ipynb` with embedded machine learning tools and prompts.

-To deploy this stack uncomment the code at [CLQS Top Level Stack](lib/carbonlake-qs-stack.ts) `line 107` and redeploy the application by running `cdk deploy --all`
+To deploy this stack navigate to `cdk.context.json` and change `deploySagemakerStack` value to `true` and redeploy the application by running `cdk deploy --all`

 ## 🛠 Usage